javascript-tutorial/en.javascript.info/8-async/03-promise-chaining/article.md

 So in the example above we have a sequence of results: `1` -> `2` -> `4`.

-Please note the difference between chained `.then` and many `.then` on a single promise, like below:
+Please note the technically we can also add many `.then` to a single promise, without any chaining, like here:

 ```js run
 let promise = new Promise(function(resolve, reject) {